MAYFLY

 MAK – Museum für angewandte Kunst

-The MAK focuses on the role of applied art in the design of our living spaces.
-It operates at the interface of design, architecture and contemporary art in order to create new perspectives and explore boundary areas.
-The MAK would like to provide answers to the question as to how design can contribute to shaping the world and expanding possibilities for action and decision-making.
+The role of applied art in shaping our living spaces is the focus of the MAK, which operates at the interface of design, architecture and contemporary art in order to create new perspectives and explore borderline areas.
+The MAK aims to provide answers to the question of how design can help shape the world and expand possibilities for action and decision-making.